 Magnetospheric magnetic data sometimes include irregular fluctuations.
-An example observed in Juno's peri-06 has already been shown in the Figure 2b near 90 R_J .
+An example has already been shown in the Figure 2b near 90 R_J .
 These fluctuations are significant especially in the outer magnetosphere with smaller frequencies than that of the Jovian rotation.
 It, therefore, is natural to consider them being caused by magnetic reconnections in the magnetotail or spacecraft's magnetopause crossings.
-Although these events in the Juno era have been reported (e.g., Gershman et al., 2017; Hospodarsky et al., 2017; Vogt et al., 2020), their researches were confined to a few initial orbits.
+Although these events in the Juno era have been reported (e.g. Gershman et al., 2017; Hospodarsky et al., 2017; Vogt et al., 2020), their researches were confined to limited orbits.
 In this study, we did not remove the fluctuations explicitly from the magnetic data and the updated models are possibly biased by them.
-The fluctuations associated with the reconnections and/or the magnetopause can be defined by deviations from the updated magnetospheric field models.
+The fluctuations associated with the reconnections and/or the magnetopause can be defined by derivations from the updated magnetospheric field models.
 One of the future works of this study is detection and removal of them using the updated models as the first order approximation.
-The detection of the events leads to further understanding of the magnetospheric dynamics, and the removal of them will result in reconstruction of both current sheet and magnetospheric field models with more precision.
+The detection of the events leads to further understanding of the magnetospheric dynamics, and the removal of them will result in reconstruction of both models with more precision.